 If that wasn’t enough, my parents divorced in 1973.
 No-one talked about Divorce back then let alone go through it.
 I was 13 and it changed my world.
 It was a shock and so unexpected.
 Not only had I been emotionally disconnected from my feelings pre-divorce but the divorce made it worse.
 I felt like an outcast and ashamed of what happened.
 I kept my fear, anger, and hurt suppressed and went on with life living in denial and alone, never talking to anyone about that traumatic event.

 As I got older and started having intimate relationships, they all failed.
-I was having affairs with married women, I was confused about my sexuality, had major trust issues and I protected myself from anyone who wanted to get close to me in fear that I would be abandoned and betrayed again.
+I was having affairs, I was confused about my sexuality, I had major trust issues and I protected myself from anyone who wanted to get close to me in fear that I would be abandoned and betrayed again.
 I knew something was wrong but didn’t know what it was.
 I knew I needed professional help as it was too big a road for me to go down alone.

 During this process, I realized I had been attracting relationships and situations that were reminiscent of my parents.
 These experiences would provoke deep intense old awful feelings that I wasn’t able to process as a child but now as an adult could take responsibility for, process and move forward.
 I soon came to realize that every trigger was a blessing and an opportunity to heal emotionally.
 This has become a spiritual practice that I now use as a daily tool to help me process my childhood issues every time I’m triggered.
 It’s scary to go back to your past experience but you don’t stay there, you can use your past to help you get through the feeling to get to the present.
 By taking responsibility for the feeling you gain power and start becoming more aware of who you are and how you feel.